theOGognf/rl8/README.rst

 Use the low-level algorithm interface to seamlessly switch between feedforward and recurrent algorithms.
-The recurrent algorithm uses default recurrent models for different environment action specs.
+The recurrent algorithm uses default recurrent models depending on the environment's action spec.

 .. code:: python